Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 where CIDVV-CPN means CIDVV Calling Party Number, Prefix is "100" or "101", and Payload is the rightmost 12 digits...

-For vouching, the Payload is normally the rightmost 12 digits of the dialed number.
+For vouching, the payload is the rightmost 12 digits of the dialed number.
 For example, if Bob's number is +19495550199, the Payload is 19495550199 and the resulting CIDVV Calling Party Number is 10019495550199.